thatmlopsguy/thatmlopsguy.github.io/content/predictions.md

 ## on biodiversity

 - [ ] [2024] By mid century, some large mammals species like Elephant, Lions, Gorillas will be extinct from natural habitats.
 You can check the [Living Planet Index (LPI)](https://www.livingplanetindex.org/).
+- [ ] [2025] By mid century, more than 90% of the world's coral reefs will be extinct.

 ## On technology